bholloway/resolve-url-loader/packages/resolve-url-loader/docs/advanced-features.md

 ## Building blocks

-There are number of utilities (defined in [`lib/join-function/index.js`](../lib/join-function/index.js)) to help construct a custom "join" function .
+There are a number of utilities (defined in [`lib/join-function/index.js`](../lib/join-function/index.js)) to help construct a custom "join" function .
 These are conveniently re-exported as properties of the loader.

 These utilities are used to create the `defaultJoin` as follows.